 Now that we know why time management is important, let us take a look at some of the main techniques of time management.
 These techniques can be used by anyone as it suits their needs and lifestyles.

 Time management 4 quadrants by Covey

-Stephen Covey, an American educator is popularly known for his four quadrant theory on time management.
+Stephen Covey, an American educator is popularly known for his four-quadrant theory on time management.
 In this theory, he proposed the division of one’s time and responsibilities in four categories of four quadrants.
-Each of these quadrants are named Quadrant I, Quadrant II, Quadrant III and Quadrant IV.
+Each of these quadrants is named Quadrant I, Quadrant II, Quadrant III and Quadrant IV.

 - Quadrant I contains tasks and responsibilities that are important and urgent for the person to do.
 This task cannot be postponed or delegated and need to be done at any cost.